Dhanvantree

 • Lock-In Periods: Outside the specified intervals, investors cannot buy or redeem units, ensuring stability in the fund’s portfolio.

 • Portfolio Composition: Often includes assets like corporate bonds, real estate, or infrastructure projects that benefit from long-term investment horizons.
+This might include exposure to Real-Estate Funds or Fixed-Income Securities.

 • Fund Management: Fund managers leverage the predictable investment horizon to maximize returns by investing in higher-yield opportunities.
+This relates to Active Management strategies.

 Risks Associated with Interval Funds